 Virginia Thurston

-Virginia (Ginny) Thurston is a Registered Psychotherapist and Art Therapist, and music teacher specializing in complex grief and loss, as well as trauma therapy.
+Virginia (Ginny) Thurston is a Registered Psychotherapist & Art Therapist and music teacher specializing in complex grief and loss, as well as trauma therapy.
 She invites her clients to think of her as someone walking alongside – we all have what we need within us to be well, but it’s all too easy to lose track of who and where we are in times of profound loss.
 Ginny can bring along some maps and a compass in the form of practices and knowledge that guide you on your way.
 If you drop something, like hope or courage, she can be there to pick it up and keep it for you, and hand it back to you when you’re ready.

 Ginny finds peace and joy on the darker paths of life because it is there that the human spirit we all share shines the brightest.
 She feels honoured to walk with others on their healing way.